Sq00ky/Blog/_posts/2020-07-10-certifications.md

 **My thought's and opinions** - This certification exam isn't valued yet.
 It doesn't hold weight in the DoD (yet), and that would be its saving grace.
 It's only been out for approximately 2 years with [CompTIA fighting to get it recognized](https://www.comptia.org/blog/why-comptia-pentest) for the DoD 8570.01-m.
 If it were to get accepted, [according to CompTIA](https://www.comptia.org/blog/what-is-dod-8570-certifications) it would satisfy requirements for CSSP Incident Responder and CSSP Auditor.
 If you're a student, I would highly recommend you pick up the educational voucher for $233.

+## Zero Point Security

+Zero Point Security is a company owned and operated by RastaMouse - The one and only.
+He had developed Rasta Labs and now a new Training course, CRTO.

+### Red Team Ops / CRTO (Certified Red Team Operator)

+**Cost - $500+**

+**Courseware** - Upon purchasing the CRTO course, you will recieve an invite to the Zero Point Security Canvas platform where all the course material is located.
+You get to keep access to this **for life**, and will recieve **all future updates for free**.
+Though, if you would like to purchase extra lab time, it will cost you a steep additional fee.
+Though, the lifetime access to the course material is worth it in itself.
+Both Covenant and Cobalt Strike are taught in the course, making it useful as a C2/AD Attack reference guide if nothing else.

+** RTO Exam** - This exam was an amazing experience, it covered just about all Active Directory attack techniques mentioned in the course.
+It's equally rigerous as the OSEP, the only difference is when it comes to AV Evasion, you're on your own :).
+It is highly advised you use a C2 in the exam environment otherwise you'll be knee deep in RDP sessions.
+You need to earn a total of 3 out of 4 flags to pass the exam, which is more than possible.
+I achieved 4/4 flags in under 10 or so hours.
+I didn't actually know you needed only 3/4 flags until i was knee deep in RDP sessions because I made the poor decision of using Metasploit as my C2 lol.
+Use CS or Covenant.
+It'll save you so much time.
+No report is required for this one.

+**My thought's and opinions** - The exam was great.
+Between this and OSEP, I couldn't ask for a better Red Team Training experience.
+There were (like I previously mentioned with OSEP) a few topics that were missing, but that's okay.
+The amount of value you get from these two courses is insane.
+100% would recommend RTO.

+**NOTE**: You need to pass the RTO exam and the RTO course to obtain the CRTO Certification.

 ## eLearnSecurity